mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Components:** V, S, M (an instrument worth at least 1 gp)
 - **Duration:** 10 minutes

 You adjust the flow of time around you, granting you the ability to correct a recent mistake.
-Until this spell ends, if you fail on an attack roll, ability check, or Saving Throw, as a Reaction, you can immediately roll a d20 and take the greater of the two results.
+Until this spell ends, if you fail on an attack roll, ability check, or saving throw, as a Reaction, you can immediately roll a d20 and take the greater of the two results.
 The first time you fail a check using this spell effect, the spell ends.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd-level or higher, the duration increases to a number of hours equal to half the spell's level.